pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 It was a spiral.

 It was perfect.
 Not the clumsy swirl of a finger drawn in idle boredom, not the random mark of condensation dripping down glass, but a mark of impossible, deliberate precision.
 The line was fine and unwavering, coiling inward with a geometric perfection that was both beautiful and deeply, profoundly unsettling, as if it had been inscribed by some alien intelligence that understood mathematics but not humanity.
 It was as if a compass had been used on the fragile medium of breath and cold, a signature left in water and chill air, a calling card from something that should not be.
+In the dim light filtering through the fog, the spiral seemed to gleam with an opalescent sheen, as if traced in mother-of-pearl rather than mere condensation.

 "Governor?"
 Miles said, his voice softer now, the bravado draining away.
 He had seen it too.
 His face had gone a shade paler.